Home Rest Holidays Easter holiday: traditions, rituals, celebrations, recipes

 pasha_03

-On an idle Saturday, as well as after the completion of the solemn divine service, in churches they begin to illuminate cakes, eggs, Easter and other dishes.
+On Holy Saturday, as well as after the completion of the solemn service, churches begin to illuminate Easter cakes, eggs, Easter and other dishes.

-In Christian Easter, it is supposed to bake cakes and cook Easter.
-However, in southern countries to this day, a tradition is observed that requires the slaughter and preparation of a lamb for a meal.
+In Christian Easter it is necessary to bake Easter cakes and prepare Easter.
+However, in southern countries to this day a tradition is observed that requires slaughtering and cooking a lamb for the meal.

-They strive to complete the culinary preparations by Maundy Thursday, so that there are no reasons to be distracted during Good Friday, which symbolizes the removal of the relics of the Holy Shroud and long prayers.
+They strive to complete culinary preparations by Maundy Thursday, so that there is no reason to be distracted during Good Friday, which symbolizes the removal of the relics of the Holy Shroud and long prayers.

 028

-On the eve of Easter, all believers gather near the walls of the temples and at midnight make a procession with prayer chants.
+On the eve of Easter, all believers gather near the walls of churches and at exactly midnight they make a procession with prayer chants.
 This tradition should not be confused with the historical event of the Crusade.

 Each country has additional traditions that accompany worship.
-For example, in Greece, parishioners, having waited for the moment of the onset of Easter, begin to make a loud noise, rattling sticks down the stairs.
-This action symbolizes the earthquake that happened in Jerusalem at the moment the stone was leaving the tomb of Jesus during the Resurrection.
+For example, in Greece, parishioners, waiting for the moment of Easter, begin to make a loud noise, rattling sticks on the stairs.
+This action symbolizes the earthquake that occurred in Jerusalem at the moment of the removal of the stone from the tomb of Jesus during the Resurrection.

 Folk customs and traditions

-On the territory of Russia, within the boundaries of the churchyard, folk festivities take place on Easter evening.
-Round dances, songs, dances, swinging.
-The celebration lasts up to three weeks.
-This period got its name - "Krasnaya Gorka".
+On the territory of Russia, within the church yard, folk festivities begin on Easter evening.
+Round dances, songs, dances, swing rides.
+The celebration continues for up to three weeks.
+This period got its name - “Red Hill”.

-All insults are forgiven these days.
-Bitterness and troubles go away, and in return comes peace and happiness.
+These days all grievances are forgiven.
+Sorrows and troubles go away, and in return comes peace and happiness.

 Easter brings with it a lot of children's fun.
-The young population is competing on eggs.
-One of the popular fun is pokatushki.
-The meaning is simple - two eggs were pushing at the same time, whose farther rolled away, he won.
+The young population competes on eggs.
+One of the popular pastimes is rides.
+The meaning is simple - two eggs were pushing at the same time, whose one rolls further wins.

-Adults rolled eggs on the ground.
-It was considered and is considered to this day that the land after that becomes fertile and will bring a rich harvest this year.
+The adults rolled the eggs on the ground.
+It was and is still believed to this day that the land will then become fertile and will bring a rich harvest this year.

-In Western countries, as well as in North America, it is customary to hide eggs early in the morning, and children who wake up, barely having time to open their eyes, begin to look for them with enviable enthusiasm throughout the house.
-The little ones think that at night they are hidden by the Easter bunny, which in these countries is considered a symbol of fertility and wealth.
+In Western countries, as well as in North America, it is customary to hide eggs early in the morning, and when children wake up, barely having time to open their eyes, they begin to look for them throughout the house with enviable enthusiasm.
+Kids think that the Easter bunny, which is considered a symbol of fertility and wealth in these countries, is hiding them at night.

-In many countries, it is customary to douche on this day.
+In many countries, it is customary to pour yourself on this day.
 Water brings happiness and washes away all sins.
-But being dry is not a good sign.
-In France, on solemn Monday, beating of husbands by their wives is practiced, not serious, of course, but just as a joke, but on Tuesday men answer the same to their loved ones.
+But being dry is a bad sign.
+In France, on festive Monday, beatings of husbands by wives are practiced, not seriously, of course, but as a joke, but on Tuesday, men respond in kind to their loved ones.

-In the countries of Europe, as well as Australia, Easter is celebrated at the state level and is marked by the weekend.
-For students and schoolchildren, this is a vacation period.
+In European countries, as well as Australia, Easter is celebrated at the state level and is marked as a holiday.
+For students and schoolchildren this is a vacation period.

 Fasting before Easter

-Fasting before Easter is considered the longest and strictest, therefore it is called Great Lent.
+The fast before Easter is considered the longest and strictest, therefore it is called Great Lent.
 It lasts exactly 40 days from the end of Maslenitsa.
-The deadline was set for a reason.
-It is believed that this is how much the Savior walked in the desert, passing the temptations prepared by the devil, and not eating.
-The last week, which commemorates the end of Christ's earthly life and the torment before death, plays a special role in Great Lent.
+The deadline is set for a reason.
+It is believed that this is how long the Savior walked through the desert, going through temptations prepared by the devil, and not eating food.
+The last week of Lent plays a special role in Lent, commemorating the end of the earthly life of Christ and the torment before death.

-• on Mondays, Wednesdays, Fridays, dry eating occurs, when the use of water, bread, fruits, vegetables and compotes is allowed;
+• on Mondays, Wednesdays, and Fridays, dry eating occurs, when the consumption of water, bread, fruits, vegetables and compotes is allowed;

-• on the remaining days, food is consumed with vegetable oil.
+• In the remaining days, food is consumed with vegetable oil.

-On the big holidays that fall on Easter, you can feast on fish and fish caviar.
-But on Good Friday you cannot eat anything until the shroud is taken out.
+On major holidays that fall on Easter, you can enjoy fish and fish caviar.
+But on Good Friday you cannot eat anything until the removal of the shroud occurs.

 How to tell children about Easter

 At a conscious age, every child in a Christian family knows about the existence of the holiday of Easter.
-He knows that this is a very good and good day, when everyone is happy and having fun, but why all this is happening to him, of course, is not clear.
-The question arises of how to correctly and most intelligibly tell the baby the whole story so that he understands everything.
+He knows that this is a very good and kind day, when everyone is happy and having fun, but, of course, he does not understand why all this is happening.
+The question arises of how to correctly and most clearly tell the whole story to the baby so that he understands everything.

 Children initially have a creative approach to the perception of absolutely any information.
-Therefore, trying to explain something in words, you are unlikely to come to the desired effect.
-Much easier to go the other way.
-In church shops, and on the shelves of ordinary bookstores, you will find a large amount of children's literature dedicated to Easter.
+Therefore, trying to explain something in words, you are unlikely to achieve the desired effect.
+It's much easier to go the other way.
+In church shops, and even on the shelves of ordinary bookstores, you will find a large amount of children's literature dedicated to Easter.

-The authors of the works present the history of the holiday in a language accessible to children, accompanying their narration with fascinating pictures.
-Sit on the bed with your baby on a cozy evening and read the book together, discussing each picture.
+The authors of the works present the history of the holiday in a language accessible to children, accompanying their narrative with fascinating pictures.
+On a cozy evening, sit with your baby on the bed and read a book together, discussing each picture.

-Looking at the images, the baby will definitely understand everything and will have a full idea of how Easter appeared, what it symbolizes and why all people are so happy about its arrival.
+Looking at the images, the baby will definitely understand everything and have a complete understanding of how Easter appeared, what it symbolizes and why all people are so happy about its arrival.

 Easter songs

 Since Easter is a holiday of fun, it must have songs.
-We bring to your attention a few Easter chants.
+We present to your attention several Easter hymns.

 Holidays___Easter_Gifts_for_Easter_072861_